 Established in 1998, in concert with the Visions Campaign, the Society of Mont-Saint-Michel recognizes individuals, companies, and foundations who have given in excess of $250,000 in support of the College.
 Donors are recognized for all gifts to the College, whether to the Saint Michael’s Fund, endowed or term scholarships, endowed funds, temporarily restricted funds, or capital projects.

 This giving society is named in honor of the famed abbey in Mont-Saint-Michel, France.
 The Society of Saint Edmund served as caretakers for the abbey from 1867 to 1886.
 Just as the Edmundites served as caretakers of the abbey, Saint Michael's College considers members of the Society of Mont-Saint-Michel caretakers of the College.

-This past summer the College was pleased to induct six new members to the Society of Mont-Saint-Michel.
-We welcomed the Conways and Mr. Albert during some small family gatherings in late summer.
-Gary '63 and Jane Farrell and Don Dion, Jr '76 were inducted during Reunion 2013.
+This summer the College was pleased to induct four new members to the Society of Mont-Saint-Michel.
+We welcomed Everest Smith '56, Marc and Dana vanderHeyden, and the Bergeron Family Foundation during the Reunion '14 Leadership Reception.
 We are deeply grateful for each new member's contributions and investments in Saint Michael's future.